Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 As the children of Napster proliferated, a philosophy began to solidify around internet piracy.
 Slogans materialized: "information wants to be free," "open culture," "sharing is caring."
 A new political party called [The Pirate Party](https://en.wikipedia.org/wiki/Pirate_Parties_International) was formed, championing online freedom and copyright reform, winning multiple political appointments across Europe.
 Radical innovations in intellectual property were explored such as the [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) and [copyleft](https://en.wikipedia.org/wiki/Copyleft) licensing.
 The revolution had gained an energy and identity of its own.

 BitTorrent, founded by Bram Cohen in 2001, would arguably be the last stage in the evolution of P2P file sharing.
 The BitTorrent protocol overtook KaZaA, Limewire, DC++, SoulSeek, and all the other P2P networks.
-By 2012, it peaked at a staggering [150M monthly active users](https://web.archive.org/web/20140326102305/http://www.bittorrent.com/intl/es/company/about/ces_2012_150m_users), 15% of the entire [Facebook userbase](https://www.theguardian.com/news/datablog/2014/feb/04/facebook-in-numbers-statistics) at that time.
+By 2012 it's estimated to have peaked at a staggering 400M-500M monthly active users, almost half of the entire [Facebook userbase](https://www.theguardian.com/news/datablog/2014/feb/04/facebook-in-numbers-statistics) at that time.
 During its peak, BitTorrent was by far the [single largest source of Internet traffic in the world](https://www.webcitation.org/6OVSh9hZ0?url=http://www.ipoque.com/sites/default/files/mediafiles/documents/internet-study-2008-2009.pdf).

 It's worth asking: why did BitTorrent dominate file sharing while other networks fell into irrelevance?